Sum And Difference Identities

 What are the Sum and Difference Identities?

 Sum and difference identities are a set of trigonometric formulas that allow you to express trigonometric functions of the sum or difference of two angles in terms of trigonometric functions of those individual angles.
-These identities are incredibly useful for simplifying expressions, solving equations, and finding exact values of trigonometric functions.
+These identities are useful for simplifying expressions, solving equations, and finding exact values of trigonometric functions.

-The following shows the Sum and Difference Identities for sin, cos and tan.
+The following diagram shows the Sum and Difference Identities for sin, cos and tan.
 Scroll down the page for more examples and solutions on how to use the identities.

 Sum and Difference Identities